deercreeklabs/lancaster/README.md

 with externally defined schemas from another system or language.
 2. By using Lancaster schema functions.
-If you want to define Avro schemas using Clojure(script), Lancaster lets you concisely create and combine schemas in arbitrarily complex ways.
+If you want to define Avro schemas using Clojure(script), Lancaster lets you concisely create and combine schemas in arbitrarily complex ways, as explained below.

 ## Predefined Primitive Schemas
 Lancaster provides predefined schema objects for all the